FerrenF/GoDot-Eliza/README.md

 # GoDot-Eliza
 ![preview_0_1_0-3.png](preview_0_1_0-3.png)
-A modern reimagining of the classic chatbot ELIZA, implemented using the GoDot game engine.
+A modern reimagining of the classic chatbot ELIZA, implemented using the Godot game engine.
 Dive into a world of questionable therapy sessions with our pixelated art style and soothing background music.
 Don't use this as an actual therapy device if you need help - you are worth more than that.
 J.W. was mad about that too.

 ## Features
 ![preview_0_1_0-1.png](preview_0_1_0-1.png)